SIGN UP TO OUR NEWS!

 Day 2: Potes to Soto de Cangas

-Head north through the deep gorge of the Desfiladero de la Hermida, almost down to sea level before joining a beautiful road that skirts around the north high peaks of the Picos.
-Your only real significant climb is the Alto de Ortiguero (443m), which should test the legs for what is to come later in the week.
-After 75km we pass our hotel for the night, where you have the option of retiring gracefully, maybe visiting the mountain town of Cangas de Onís or to take on the recommended and infamous Vuelta stage ending, the Lagos de Covadonga (1120m).
+Today we head north through the deep gorge of the Desfiladero de la Hermida, almost down to sea level, before joining a beautiful road that skirts around the northern high peaks of the Picos.
+The most significant climb is the modest Alto de Ortiguero (443m), which should test your legs for what’s to come later in the week.
+After 75km we arrive at our hotel for the night, where you have the option of retiring gracefully, maybe visiting the mountain town of Cangas de Onís, or taking on the infamous Vuelta stage ending, the Lagos de Covadonga (1120m)!

 The challenge comes 7km from the lakes when there is an 800m section of 15%!
 Your reward?
-A justifiable lie on the grass by the side of a beautiful lake / café at the top before free wheeling most of the way back to the hotel.
-If that is not enough cycling, then the Alto de Riensena/Torno (534m) would be a fitting finale to the day.
+A justifiable lie on the grass by the side of a beautiful lake and café at the top, before freewheeling most of the way back to the hotel.
+If that’s not enough cycling, then the Alto de Riensena/Torno (534m) is a great finale to the day.

 Easier option: (Ortiguero only) 75km with 400m ascent